remarshal-project/remarshal/README.md

 - All date-time types can be converted to JSON with the `-k`/`--stringify` option, which turns them into strings.
+  Converting a document with a date-time type to JSON fails without `-k`/`--stringify`.
 - Remarshal converts YAML dates to TOML Local Dates.
   It converts TOML Local Dates to YAML dates.